-This is largely to be expected – it’s essentially the same game, designed by many of the same people (Dave Allsop and Jared Earle in particular), and Nightfall have always given the impression of having strongly-held views on what the game should be like.
+This is largely to be expected – it’s essentially the same game, designed by a team including setting creator Dave Allsop and 1st edition co-designer Jared Earle, and Nightfall have always given the impression of having strongly-held views on what the game should be like.
 A polished-up restatement was always more likely than a radical rethink.
 That said, I think the original SLA Industries was always going to be limited by the constraints its very uncompromising approach imposed on itself, and I think the same is true of this edition.

 One of the things which 1990s RPGs in particular often tended to do was to dump stacks and stacks of fluff on the reader before they start explaining the rules of the game or the principles of character generation.
 Of course, RPG manuals aren’t necessarily intended to be read in a linear fashion from start to finish – but absent a clear statement of “you can skip this, this, and that chapter the first time you play the game”, there’s going to be an implicit assumption that you’ll be wanting to look at page 1 of a book before you hit page 135, because most books – including RPG books – tend to take an approach where the later material in the book builds on the earlier material, and you need to appreciate the earlier material to follow the later material.